mdswyz/mdswyz.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.11* Outstanding Ph.D student of Nanjing University of Science and Technology
 - *2024.11* National Scholarship (**The highest national scholarship for students in China**)
 - *2023.11* Outstanding Ph.D student of Nanjing University of Science and Technology
 - *2022.11* Outstanding Master's Thesis of Wuhan Institute of Technology